Anikat31/Anikat31.github.io/index.md

 ## Research Interests
 My research interests lie in far-from-equilibrium phenomena, especially turbulence.
 I am also deeply interested in dynamical systems and broader areas of non-equilibrium physics, including eco-evolutionary dynamics, complex networks, stochastic modeling, random walks, and the mathematical structure of turbulent flows.
 I enjoy exploring how these ideas connect across disciplines—from physics to ecology to finance.
 ## Publications:
-1. Shock trapping and inertial escape: Dust-particle clustering in compressible turbulence
+1. Shock trapping and inertial escape: Dust-particle clustering in compressible turbulence <br>
-   A. Kankaria and  Samriddhi Sankar Ray [ArXiv:2512.07164](https://arxiv.org/abs/2512.07164).
+   A. Kankaria and  Samriddhi Sankar Ray <br>
+   [ArXiv:2512.07164](https://arxiv.org/abs/2512.07164).